Hey Kids (Start Here)

 After he hangs up the phone, he stares out the window, idly contemplating the Wall and intensively contemplating calling Hermann and bringing him up to speed on the too-much-blood-loss situation.

-Hermann is not going to like this.
+Hermann won’t like this.

 Not at all.

-He will just keep this anemia thing on the down low for now and go get his own iron supplements because he’s totally fine and he can leave the apartment anytime he wants.
+He’ll just keep this anemia thing on the down low for now and go get his own iron supplements because he’s totally fine and he can leave the apartment anytime he wants.
 Why wouldn’t he leave the apartment?

 No reason.